garfix/nligems/doc/functions.md

 * a domain model: information about the domain that is implicit in the knowledge sources and that is nevertheless necessary to retrieve that information

-## Explanation

-A system that has an explicit representation of its goals and means, and that keeps a historic record, can be asked _why_ it performed a specific action.

 ## Quantifier Scoping

 In a sentence, a noun phase (NP) is about things.
 It may contain a determiner phrase (DP).
 This DP specifies the things.
 A quantifier phrase (QP) is a special form of DP.
 It determines the quantity of the NP; the number of things.
 The NP many be "many", "few", "3", "more than 3", "all", "some" or "none".